-What some people don’t consider‚ however‚ is that Chapter 13 bankruptcy in Los Angeles can help them avoid foreclosure altogether.
-Our Los Angeles bankruptcy lawyers have been able to help many people through this process.
+What some people don’t consider‚ however‚ is that Chapter 13 bankruptcy in Woodland Hills can help them avoid foreclosure altogether.
+Our Woodland Hills bankruptcy lawyers have been able to help many people through this process.

 Chapter 13 bankruptcy has gained popularity in recent years.
 It is a form of bankruptcy for consumers who may have a desire to keep large assets‚ such as a house‚ and still get the protections offered by bankruptcy.

 The way it typically works is a consumer is allowed to set up a payment plan‚ usually with monthly payments‚ over a period of 3 to 5 years.
 If all the payments are made on time‚ at the end of the period‚ the remaining debt is typically voided.

 And filing for bankruptcy immediately stops the foreclosure process.
 Whether the person is one or two payments behind or negotiating with the bank after half a year or more of missed mortgage payments‚ bankruptcy halts the process.
 This allows the homeowner to likely stay in their home during the bankruptcy process and come to a solution after the fact that allows them to continue making payments.

 And while the Consumer Financial Protection Bureau will now take complaints via its website‚ it won’t stop a foreclosure from happening.
 If anything‚ it may help people who have been victimized by bank actions.